csi4999-mims/documentation/Master Documentation/README.md

 #### 7.2.1 Procedural Interfaces

-Our application utilizes the following APIs or Libraries:
+Our application utilizes the following APIs and libraries:

 - Google Maps API
 - Faker Library